Transforming our Site

 We are reducing the polluting emissions from heat and power in our new buildings.
 The buildings' form and fabric will help inherently to control their internal climate.
 Thus, the demand for heating or cooling required to create comfortable work and living spaces will be reduced.
 This has helped to strip back many technological add-ons from the outset.

 Natural ventilation is provided by openable windows.
 The windows’ sizes and deep-reveal depths also help to regulate and optimise daylight and sunlight penetration.
 The 3D modelling of the Pavilion led to refinement of the precast concrete fin sizes to optimise shading windows from sunlight around midday and in the early afternoon.

-The exposed concrete structure of the Boundary Building and our natural ventilation strategy means that it will avoid overheating without the use of mechanical cooling systems.
+The exposed concrete structure of the Anniversary Building and our natural ventilation strategy means that it will avoid overheating without the use of mechanical cooling systems.
 As the concrete has a high thermal mass, energy is slowly absorbed or released stabilising temperatures throughout the day.

 A standalone Combined Heat and Power (CHP) system that is sized and controlled to meet the hot water baseloads of the new accommodation can deliver carbon and cost savings.
 By using waste heat from electricity generation, the integral inefficiency due to transmission of the electricity can be improved.
 The high hot water usage for student accommodation means that hot water generation represents a significant demand for energy throughout the year.
 Combined heat and power systems are recognized as capable of delivering significant energy and carbon savings compared with the separate generation of heat and power.

 Using a central CHP engine to provide heating and hot water loads, the use of natural ventilation, and high thermal mass combine to make possible a 23.2% overall energy offset by low and zero carbon technologies.
 By doing this, we are also achieving a 10.5% reduction in CO2 emissions.